ahmadnazir/ahmadnazir.github.io/blog/posts/2017-04-02-classifying-problems.md/post.md

 Such problems are formally known as *NP Problems* which stands for Non-deterministic polynomial time.
 Why such a difficult name?
-Well it comes from the concept of Non-deterministic Turning machines, which are capable of branching at every step of the problem and the whole thing runs in polynomial time.
+Well it comes from the concept of Non-deterministic Turing machines, which are capable of branching at every step of the problem and the whole thing runs in polynomial time.
 Such a machine is theoretical and only used in thought experiments.